Council on Foreign Relations

 The Council on Foreign Relations (CFR) is an American think tank focused on U.S. foreign policy and international relations.
-Founded in 1921, it is an independent and nonpartisan 501(c)(3) nonprofit organization with longstanding ties to political, corporate, and media elites.
+Founded in 1921, it is an independent and nonpartisan 501(c)(3) nonprofit organization.
 CFR is based in New York City, with an additional office in Washington, D.C.
 Its membership has included senior politicians, secretaries of state, CIA directors, bankers, lawyers, professors, corporate directors, CEOs, and prominent media figures.

 CFR meetings convene government officials, global business leaders, and prominent members of the intelligence and foreign-policy communities to discuss international issues.
 CFR publishes the bi-monthly journal Foreign Affairs since 1922.
 It also runs the David Rockefeller Studies Program, which makes recommendations to presidential administrations and the diplomatic community, testifies before Congress, interacts with the media, and publishes research on foreign policy issues.

 Michael Froman is the organization's 15th president.

 History

 Origins, 1918 to 1945

 Elihu Root (1845–1937) served as the first honorary president (1921–1937) of the Council on Foreign Relations.
 (Pictured 1902, age 57).

 In September 1917, near the end of World War I, President Woodrow Wilson established a working fellowship of about 150 scholars called "The Inquiry", tasked with briefing him about options for the postwar world after Germany was defeated.
 This academic group, directed by Wilson's closest adviser and long-time friend "Colonel" Edward M. House, and with Walter Lippmann as Head of Research, met to assemble the strategy for the postwar world.
 The team produced more than 2,000 documents detailing and analyzing the political, economic, and social facts globally that would be helpful for Wilson in the peace talks.
 Their reports formed the basis for the Fourteen Points, which outlined Wilson's strategy for peace after the war's end.
 These scholars then traveled to the Paris Peace Conference 1919 and participated in the discussions there.